Normally Open Vs Normally Closed Contact Relay, Diagrams, Symbols – Understand The Differences B/W 12v 4 Pin Normally Open and Normally Closed Relays

 Normally Open Relay Symbol

-This is the symbol of the normally open relay.
-It is used for representing the contacts of the relay that are open when there is no power supplied.
-It means the contact is open (break) & there is no flow of current by default and gets closed and starts the current flow when activated.
+This is the symbol of the open position relay.
+It is utilized for representing the links of the relay that are open when there is no energy supplied.
+It means the link is open (break) & there is no flow of current by default and gets closed and starts the current flow when activated.

 This is an Info